fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 # WGS pipeline

-The pipeline starts with raw WGS (short) reads and returns a VCF file with all biallelic SNPs for all *B.g. tritici* isolates in the [World](../Datasets/Datasets.md) dataset.
+The pipeline starts with raw WGS (short) reads and returns a VCF file with all biallelic SNPs for all *B.g. tritici* isolates in the [World](../Datasets/Datasets.md) dataset (CHECK AT THE END, this will depend on the vcf that we share).

 ### Software used
 1. Python3